Sexton’s inability to kick creates conundrum for Ireland

 Right now, in the middle of week two of the 2019 World Cup, Sexton would have to come off.

 Richie Murphy will sit and defend his men all day long.
-The Ireland kicking coach handled a volley of questions yesterday on Sexton, Conor Murray’s inaccurate place-kicking, and the simmering rivalry Jack Carty has created with Joey Carbery.
+The Ireland kicking coach handled a volley of questions on Tuesday about Sexton, Conor Murray’s inaccurate place-kicking, and the simmering rivalry Jack Carty has created with Joey Carbery.

 A coach can pretend a situation does not exist – as the Irish management are wont to do (exhibit A: Robbie Henshaw) – or, like Murphy, stare down his inquisitors.